 Academically productive dialogue in Israeli classrooms

-In this 5-year long project, we examine the interrelationship between classroom discourse, cognitive skills, learning motivation and academic achievement in Israeli upper elementary classrooms.
+In this 5-year long project, we examine the interrelationship between classroom discourse, learning motivation and academic achievement in Israeli upper elementary classrooms.
 The project is funded by the Israel Science Foundation, as a Center of Excellence, in collaboration with Prof. Adam Lefstein, Dr. Dana Vedder Weiss, Prof. Guy Roth (Ben Gurion University) and Dr. Hadar Netz (Tel Aviv University).

 Pedagogical reasoning in teacher teams

 This project (funded by a philantropic organisation) is part of a large-scale intervention program in two Israeli school districts, which aims to strengthen teacher leadership in primary and middle schools by supporting leading teachers in their endeavors to facilitate productive pedagogical discourse in team meetings.
 It is led by the Laboratory for the Study of Pedagogy at Ben Gurion Univeristy, with which we collaborate.
 As a part of this larger program, we develop ways to code and quantify aspects of productive pedagogical discourse in team meetings, based on distinctions proposed in the literature.
 With the help of this coding scheme, we try to uncover conditions and processes that shape productive teacher discourse in natural settings.
 Collaborators: a/o Prof. Adam Lefstein, Dr. Dana Vedder-Weiss, Dr. Aliza Segal, and L&I lab member Miriam Babichenko.

 - Babichenko, Segal, & Asterhan (2021).
 Associations between problem framing and teacher agency in school-based workgroup discussions of problems of practice.